AkshatSharma-cs/Privacy-Mirror/README.md

 | `sarah.jones@hotmail.com` | 91 | Critical |
 | `mike.wilson@yahoo.com` | 97 | Critical |

-Any other email generates a randomised result drawn from the 160+ breach pool.
+Any other valid email generates a randomised result drawn from the 160+ breach pool.

 ---